 The highlight of Scary Hill is the tractor ride through the Boneyard.
 There are skeletons everywhere dressed as all sorts of things.
 We saw pirates, superheroes, Star Wars characters, Teenage Mutant Ninja Turtles, mad scientists, and much more.
 We had a blast looking at the displays, and we even took a second ride on the tractor ride so we could sit on a different side and see different skeletons.
 There was Halloween music playing and our boys loved this part of the day.
 We were there during daylight, but we have heard it’s really fun at night with everything lit up, so you might want to plan your visit accordingly.

 There were a few things that we loved about Scary Hill.
 First, we loved that it wasn’t very crowded.
 We were there on a Saturday afternoon/evening, and we didn’t have to wait in any lines.
 Second, everything was very family friendly, but our boys through it was so cool to go to “Scary Hill.”
-Third, you can do all of these activities for one low price of $10.99/person ages 4 and up.
+Third, you can do all of these activities for one low price of $12.99/person ages 4 and up.
 You get all these fun activities and you can do them as many times as you want.
 Ages 3 and under are $2.
-It was a great Halloween family outing.
+It was a great Halloween family outing, especially for young families.
 Scary Hill runs through October.
 Check their website for dates and times.

 We received complimentary tickets to Scary Hill for our review, but our opinions are our own.